The 2023 MDPI Annual Report has

 Abstract

-(This article belongs to the Special Issue Signaling Pathways That Regulate Cell Proliferation and Apoptosis)
+(This article belongs to the Special Issue Biotechnological Applications of Phage and Phage-Derived Proteins 4.0)

 Show Figures